Partner, Family Law

 Our No Fault Fixed Fee Divorce Costs £600 (VAT Included).
 Plus the court fee.

-You will be fully represented throughout the divorce process and your Divorce Solicitor or Lawyer will deal with your former partner or their Divorce Solicitor and the Court.
-This takes the pressure off of you, so that you can take care of yourself and your family.
+You will be fully supported throughout the divorce process and we will deal with your former partner or their Divorce Solicitor and the Court.
+This takes the pressure off you, so that you can take care of yourself and your family.

 For initial legal advice contact our national team of Divorce Solicitors.

-If you have agreed how to divide your finances, we can help turn any agreed terms into a Financial Order issued by the Court, to make sure you’re protected.
+If you have not agreed how to divide your finances, we can help you in any financial claim that you may want to make or represent you in any application made by your former partner to make sure you’re protected.

-- We’re the Open Lawyers and we’re doing all we can to open up the law.
+We’re doing all we can to open up the law.
 Being clear and transparent about the divorce process and the fees involved is as important to us as it is to you